enterthematrix/toolkit/database/dvd_rental/README.md

   picture IS NULL;
 ```
 #### 5. Monthly revenue
-query to return the total movie rental revenue for each month.
+Query to return the total movie rental revenue for each month.
 ```
 SELECT
     EXTRACT(YEAR FROM payment_ts) AS year,